Humeral Shaft Fracture (Broken Upper Arm Bone)

 X-rays of the same patient at 6-month follow up

-Figure 6: X-rays of the same patient at 6-month follow up, with a healed fracture after non-surgical treatment.
+Figure 6: X-rays of the same patient 6-months after injury with a healed fracture after non-surgical treatment.

 Humeral fracture after it has been fixed with a plate and screws

-Figure 7: A humeral fracture after it has been fixed with a plate and screws.
+Figure 7: A humeral fracture after it has been fixed with plates and screws.

 Long Term